| Towards cross-cultural taxonomy of animal species according

 human personality traits.

+Method.
 The 40 similes from the Hrebickova's list were translated

 in Russian (Appendix 2).
 We asked 15 respondents to evaluate